carolinecerussi/Dev-Team-Spotify/README.md

 # Spotify Color

 #### (Brief Description of Application)
+This application allows the user to login and access specific elements from their Spotify account (such as playlists, top artists, top tracks), and start a full screen visualizer that specifically plays a color array depending on our personal music information.

 #### By Alex Shevlin, Seung Lee, Caroline Cerussi, Donovan Weber, Jacob Palaoro